katjakaterina/chatgpt4easylang/README.md

 If you use the data for you analyses, please cite the following paper:

 Silvana Deilen, Sergio Hernández Garrido, Ekaterina Lapshinova-Koltunski and Christiane Maaß (2023).
 ChatGPT as a CAT tool in Easy language translation.
-In Proceedings of the TSAR-2023 workshop co-located with RANLP, Varna, Bulgaria, September 7.
+In Proceedings of the TSAR-2023 workshop (https://tsar-workshop.github.io/) co-located with RANLP (http://ranlp.org/ranlp2023/), Varna, Bulgaria, September 7.